-More snow expected in days ahead along Cascade slopes will be a delight for skiers and snowboarders
+Deep-freeze ending with more mountain snow to delight skiers and snowboarders

-The extended freezing cold temperatures are finally coming to an end, and more snow – possibly a lot of it – is expected to cover the icy slopes heading into next week.
+The extended bitter cold temperatures are finally coming to an end, and more mountain snow – possibly a lot of it – is expected to cover the icy slopes heading into next week.

-Light snow showers will begin late Friday and into Saturday with a slight bump of the freezing level up to 500 feet, and a better punch of snowfall in the 3- to 6-inch range will arrive by Sunday.
+Light snow showers are forecast for the mountains to begin late Friday and into Saturday with a slight bump of the freezing level up to 500 feet, and a better punch of snowfall in the 3- to 6-inch range will arrive by Sunday.
 The snow level is going to bounce around from 1,500 to 3,000 feet, and then dip to 1,500 feet by Monday.

 Expected snowfall through Monday is 9 to 21 inches at Mount Baker Ski Area; 9 to 19 inches at Stevens Pass; 8 to 18 inches at the Summit at Snoqualmie; 10 to 19 inches at Crystal Mountain; and 12 to 22 inches at White Pass.